Game Brush Number: Preliminaries and relation to the brush number

 We begin with the lower bound.
 The graph $G$ can be obtained from $S_{n+m}$ by placing one brush on each of $m$ appropriately-chosen pendant leaves and their neighbors, then allowing these vertices to fire.
 (Here we are supposing for convenience that clean vertices are deleted from the graph; we may do so because clean vertices no longer affect the game.)
 Since $S_{n+m}$ contains $2(n+m)$ vertices of odd degree, Theorem~\ref{thm:odd_degree} yields $b(S_{n+m}) \ge n+m$.
 Since $2m$ brushes have already been placed, the number of additional brushes needed to clean $G$ is at least $n-m$; this establishes the desired bound.

 For the upper bound, we give a strategy for Min.
 We use induction on $n$.
 When $n=2$ the claim is clear, so suppose $n \ge 3$.
 If Min plays first, then she plays on any vertex of degree 2.
 If the component in which she played was isomorphic to $B_2$, then the entire component gets cleaned, and only $m-1$ components remain.
-By the induction hypothesis, the number of additional turns needed is $(n-2) - (m-1)$, which simplifies to $n-m-1$, and the desired bound follows.
+By the induction hypothesis, the number of additional turns needed is at most $(n-2) - (m-1)$, which simplifies to $n-m-1$, and the desired bound follows.
 If instead the component was isomorphic to $B_k$ for $k \ge 3$, then only the vertex at which Min played and its pendant leaf fire, leaving a component isomorphic to $B_{k-1}$ with the desired initial configuration.
-The induction hypothesis again shows that the game lasts $n-m-1$ more turns, and the desired bound again follows.
+The induction hypothesis again shows that the game lasts at most $n-m-1$ more turns, and the desired bound again follows.

 If instead Max plays first, then he has four options: he may play on a vertex of degree 2, on a pendant leaf attached to a vertex of degree 2, on a vertex of degree 3, or on a pendant leaf attached to a vertex of degree 3.
 In the first two cases, the desired bound follows as before.
 Otherwise, let $v$ be the vertex at which Max plays.
 If $v$ has degree 3, then Min plays at its pendant leaf; if $v$ is itself a pendant leaf, then Min plays at its neighbor.
-In either case, $v$ and its neighbor both fire, leaving a new graph $H$ of the specified form; let $m'$ be the number of and $2n'$ the total number of vertices in the component combs in $H$.
+In either case, $v$ and its neighbor both fire, leaving a new graph $H$ of the specified form; say $H$ has $m'$ components and $2n'$ vertices.
 Of the two vertices cleaned, let $x$ be the one with degree 3.
-If $x$ has two neighbors of degree 2, then $n' = n-3$ and $m' = m-1$; the number of turns needed to clean $H$ is $n'-m'$, which simplifies to $n-m-2$.
-If instead $x$ has one neighbor of degree 2, then $n' = n-2$ and $m' = m$, so again the number of turns needed to clean $H$ is $n-m-2$.
-Finally, if $x$ has no neighbors of degree 2, then $n' = n-1$ and $m' = m+1$, so once again the number of turns needed to clean $H$ is $n-m-2$.
-In any case, the total length of the game on $G$ is $2 + (n-m-2)$, which simplifies to $n-m$, as claimed. \end{proof}
+If $x$ has two neighbors of degree 2, then $x$ belongs to a copy of $B_3$ in $G$, all vertices of which fire.
+Hence $n' = n-3$ and $m' = m-1$, so the number of turns needed to clean $H$ is at most $n'-m'$, which simplifies to $n-m-2$.
+If instead $x$ has one neighbor of degree 2, then $x$, its neighbor, and their pendant leaves all fire.
+Thus $n' = n-2$ and $m' = m$, so again the number of turns needed to clean $H$ is at most $n-m-2$.
+Finally, if $x$ has no neighbors of degree 2, then $x$ and its neighbor fire, leaving two new components in $H$.
+Now $n' = n-1$ and $m' = m+1$, so once again the number of turns needed to clean $H$ is at most $n-m-2$.
+In any case, the total length of the game on $G$ is at most $2 + (n-m-2)$, which simplifies to $n-m$, as claimed. \end{proof}